pingcap/tidb/docs/design/2020-04-17-sql-sequence.md

-# TiDB SQL SEQUENCE
+# TiDB SEQUENCE GENERATOR

-- Feature Name: Sequences
 - Author(s):     [AilinKid](https://github.com/ailinkid) (Lingxiang Tai)
 - Last updated:  2020-04-17
 - Discussion at: https://tidbcommunity.slack.com/archives/CQNKBDVM0

 ## Summary

 "Sequence Generator" (hereinafter referred to as "Sequence") is a database feature introduced in SQL 2003 Standard.
-It is defined as "a mechanism for generating continuous numerical values, which can be either internal or external objects".
+It is defined as "a mechanism for generating successive exact numeric values, one at a time, which can be either internal or external objects".

 Based on the definition above, the conventional auto-increment columns of MySQL/TiDB can be considered as an internal implementation of Sequence Generator.
 This RFC describes the design of external Sequence Generator.
 Unless otherwise noted, the "Sequence" described below refers to external Sequence Generator.